 I always intended to be a writer – and to begin ‘tomorrow’.
 Tomorrow took a long time coming and meanwhile I worked as a director in a London publishing firm, William Kimber, editing military, theatrical and other memoirs together with a fiction list of ghost stories and romances.
 I learned a lot about the world of writing there, but not much about what it was actually like to be a writer – I was too busy being a publisher.

 And Harriet?
 She unexpectedly came into my life when I needed to differentiate between my crime writing and my writing of sagas, historical novels and suspense.
 She took me by surprise but has grown to have a much loved identity of her own.
 She was saddled with two sisters in the way of pseudonyms too, Alice Carr and Laura Daniels, but Harriet has lasted longer than they have.
 Nevertheless the advent of ebooks may enable their resurrection and Harriet is most certainly taking advantage of it, with her first ebooked novel on Kindle, Tomorrow’s Garden, which is centred on an old rose garden which reveals dramatic stories from the past.
 I am hoping that my earlier crime novels may also appear as ebooks, and a collection of five of my short stories already has, That’s The Way He Did It under the Amy Myers name.
+Five more of her novels will be ebooked by Headline shortly.

 I also write reviews of crime novels for Shots, the crime and thriller ezine.
 If you don’t already know this site, visit www.shotsmag.co.uk